serpro69/kotlin-faker/README.md

 ## Build and Deploy
-Builds and deploys to bintray are automated with travis-ci through usage of git tags.
+Build/deploy to bintray and github release processes are automated with travis-ci through usage of git tags.
-Patches/hotfixes versions are automatically bumped on every push to master and do not require any user interactions.
+Major, minor, and patch versions need to be bumped manually through a tag with the next release version that has to follow the
-Major and minor versions need to be bumped manually through a tag with the next release version that has to follow the `v<major>.<minor>.<patch>` pattern, and the tag has to be pushed to origin along with the changes.
+`v<major>.<minor>.<patch>` pattern, and the tag has to be pushed to origin along with the changes.
 Creating the tag can be either done manually with `git tag` or by using `gradlew tag -Prelease -PbumpComponent=${comp}` where `comp` can be one of the following values: `major`, `minor`, or `patch`.